SquadronSyntax/SQL_Window_Functions/README.md

 MAX( ) OVER( )

 – Calculates the maximum value per group and overall without collapsing rows — great for comparing performance within vs across categories.

+As conluding,
+This assignment demonstrates a strong understanding of advanced SQL techniques, including:

+Comparing data using window functions

+Ranking data correctly

+Filtering top records with ties

+Finding earliest entries

+Using PARTITION BY for advanced aggregations